armchair-traveller/fm-2-fylo-data-storage-component/README.md

 ### Continued development

 - I should better understand positions, as this current layout, especially the background, can break easily by resizing dimensions.
 It's definitely inflexible, but it works.
 To be fair, I have never covered positions in great depth and understand them from a surface level (some courses cover them but they don't give tons of real-world situations for dealing with common edge cases).
-- Perhaps, an improvement would add more markup instead of simply styling the `main` element.
+- Perhaps, an improvement would add more markup instead of simplWy styling the `main` element.
 I definitely should have more containers next time.
 I realized I have a bad habit that makes me avoid adding markup because I feel unnecessary markup could clutter up stuff, but instead I end up adding insufficient markup.

 ### Useful resources